ultraSofti/ultrasofti/README.md

 ### Hi, I'm Sylvester Akwaowo 👋

-- 🔭 I’m currently working on SoundPie App
+- 🔭 I’m currently working on the MotherTongue App
-- 🌱 I’m currently learning Golang
 - 💬 Ask me about Kotlin or any Android related stuff
 - 📫 How to reach me: Twitter -
 - 😄 Pronouns: He/His